MicroEJ/docs/PlatformDeveloperGuide/vgReleaseNotes.rst

 =============================

 The current VG Pack version is 1.1.0.
-The following table describes the compatibility ranges between the VG Packs and the UI Packs.
+The following table describes the compatibility ranges between VG and UI Packs.

 +---------------+-----------------+------------------+
 | VG Pack Range | UI Pack Range   | Comment          |